About Us

 The Future Marine Research Infrastructure programme (FMRI) aims to develop and deliver the Natural Environment Research Council’s (NERC) strategic investment in the next generation of large-scale, research infrastructure that will provide UK marine scientists with access to world leading capabilities.

-The FMRI programme is currently at the beginning of the business case development phase, building the strategic, scientific and economic case for the future infrastructure in accordance with the HM Treasury Green Book process.
-It is a journey that will explore the requirements, constraints and options for the future research infrastructure, leading to the selection of a preferred option in summer 2026.
-FMRI is also coordinating a limited range of activities and projects to inform, de-risk and engage the marine science community with the transformation.
+The FMRI programme is currently in the business case development phase, building the strategic, scientific and economic case for a future research infrastructure in accordance with the HM Treasury Green Book process.
+We are on a journey to explore the requirements, constraints and options for the future capability, building towards a UKRI Infrastructure Fund bid in 2027.
+To support the development of the business case, FMRI is funding a limited range of activities to inform, de-risk and engage the marine science community with the FMRI transformation.

 Our Vision